 Hanser and Gomila (2015) states, “For many younger juveniles, adult gang members serve as role models whose behavior is to be emulated as soon as possible to become full-pledge gang-bangers because of the prestige, respect, and sense of belonging that the gang-banger role provides them” (341).
 Other reasons why female juveniles join gangs was due to lack of family support and various types of violence in their lives.
 Hanser and Gomila (2015) noted “The involvement of juvenile females in sexual activities, substance abuse, and violence was clearly related to membership in gangs” (p.
 348).
 Sexual abuse was among the primary reasons why female juveniles join gangs.
 Female juveniles living in urban ghettos are more likely to be sexually abused, and they join gangs as a way of coping and to escape the realities of poverty.
 Female juveniles will experience more hardships as compared to make juveniles, before they are fully received as full pledge gang members.
 As previously stated, sexual abuse was among the primary reasons why female juveniles join gangs; however, sexual abuse does not end there because it continues to occur throughout their gang life (Hanser & Gomila,

+for an increase in gang membership to an extent.
 Gang membership and in a broader sense, crime and deviance, are social problems which have plagued every society and do not appear to be eradicated anytime in the foreseeable future.
 However, sociologists and other academics have conjured up explanations like the strain theory, born criminal theory, phrenology and craniometry which have aided law enforcers in their deterrence efforts.
 According to the structural strain theory, gang membership increase with the presence of a discrepancy between means and goals.
 The government could open up more avenues for youths to develop their talents.
-For instance, a college for the arts would serve as a mean to the goals of youths who are artistic but not academically inclined.
-That being said, more has to be done to prevent youths from falling under the subculture of gangsterism

-According to the social disorganization perspective gang members do drugs because they are forced into a substance.
+Drugs According to the social disorganization perspective, gang members do drugs because they are forced into a substance.
 Drug offences are a common substance that is used and abused in gangs.
 Most people and kids that do drugs are because of peer pressure.
-Others reasons why gang members do drugs are because the environment that they are in forces the to do drugs to fit in.
+Other reasons why gang members do drugs are because the environment that they are in forces the people to do drugs to fit in.
+They also do drugs because the environment they live in stresses them out so much that they lure them into drug use and abuse.

 Attitudes, meaning how we as people respond to a subject, values, what we perceive is right and wrong, and beliefs play a major role in what brings youngsters into gangs.
 How does one develop a "gang attitude" to begin with?
 To answer this we must look at the culture.
 The values we Americans tend to have, make the alternative life style very appealing, this in conjunction with the glorified gang life style portrayed through the lyrics of the "Gangsta" rap artists all influence the young impressionable mind.
 This may make the child feel a sense of power, identity, or family, reflecting on the child's attitude.
 Also one must look at the neighborhood.
 A child can turn a corner and buy cocaine, see a gang war being played out, etc. It is obvious that the child cannot help but be influenced by this.